Eyeo imaging receives 15 million euros in seed financing

 New color separation instead of filters

-Eyeo wants to solve this problem.
+Eyeo imaging wants to solve this problem.
 The start-up replaces the color filters with a so-called waveguide technology.
-The light is guided into vertical waveguides, which separate it by color and guide it specifically to the pixels.
+The light is guided into vertical waveguides that separate it by color and guide it specifically to the pixels.
 The pixels thus receive complete color information without losing any light.

-According to Eyeo, this "single photon guiding technology" ensures three times the light sensitivity of previous sensors.
-At the same time, color accuracy is improved - an advantage especially in low-light applications.
+According to the start-up, this "single-photon guiding technology" ensures three times the light sensitivity of previous sensors.
+At the same time, color accuracy is improved, an advantage especially in low-light applications.

 Use of the funding

 The 15 million euros were invested under the leadership of imec.xpand and Invest-NL.
-Other investors include High-Tech Gründerfonds (HTGF), the QBIC Fund and the Brabant Development Agency (BOM).
+Other backers include the High-Tech Gründerfonds (HTGF), the QBIC Fund and the Brabant Development Agency (BOM).

-Eyeo intends to use the funds to develop initial prototypes and evaluation kits.
-Series production will also be prepared and strategic partnerships expanded.
+The start-up intends to use the funds to develop initial prototypes and evaluation kits.
+In addition, series production is to be prepared and strategic partnerships expanded.
 The aim is to establish the new technology in various markets.
 The first products should be available to selected customers in the next two years.
-Eyeo is already working with leading manufacturers of image sensors and foundries.
+Already now Eyeo B.V. is already working with leading manufacturers of image sensors and foundries.

 New standards in imaging

 According to CEO Jeroen Hoet, the technology not only offers an improvement to existing camera systems.
 Rather, it is the beginning of a new generation of image processing.
-The full utilization of incident light opens up completely new possibilities - from ultra-compact sensors and better performance in low light to significantly higher resolution.
+The full use of incident light opens up completely new possibilities, from ultra-compact sensors and better performance in low light to significantly higher resolution.

 High-Tech Gründerfonds also sees great potential.
-Anne Umbach, Investment Manager at HTGF, calls Eyeo a potential European technology leader.
+Anne Umbach, Investment Manager at HTGF, calls the start-up a potential European technology leader.
 The image quality, especially in difficult lighting conditions, is a decisive advantage for markets such as security and mobile applications.

-Eyeo is headquartered in Eindhoven (Netherlands) and carries out research and development in Leuven (Belgium).
+Eyeo B.V. is headquartered in Eindhoven (Netherlands) and conducts research and development in Leuven (Belgium).
 The technology is based on developments from the imec research center.
-Eyeo aims to fundamentally improve image sensors by combining nanophotonic technology and scalable production.
+With the combination of nanophotonic technology and scalable production, the start-up aims to fundamentally improve image sensors.
 The approach: photons are no longer filtered, but guided directly and efficiently to the pixels.

 Newsletter